ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 sudo cp bluetooth-autoconnect.service /etc/systemd/system/
 ```

-After copying the service file, edit
-`/etc/systemd/system/bluetooth-autoconnect.service` by replacingg the line
-starting with `ExecStart` with
+After copying the service file, edit `/etc/systemd/system/bluetooth-autoconnect.service` by replacing the line starting with `ExecStart` with
 ```
 ExecStart=/home/pi/dev/repos/bluetooth-autoconnect/bluetooth-autoconnect -d
 ```

 This change updates the location of the bluetooth-disconnect script.
-Make sure
-to edit the service file with elevated privileges.
+Make sure to edit the service file with elevated privileges.

 The final step is to enable the service with the command
 ```sh